MBanucu/mcp-grok/README.md

 $ git clone https://github.com/MBanucu/mcp-grok.git
 $ cd mcp-grok

-# Start the MCP-Grok server using nix-shell with menu (recommended)
+# Start the MCP-Grok server using nix-shell with mcp-grok-menu (recommended)
 $ nix-shell
-# an interactive menu will pop up
+# an interactive project management menu will pop up
 # start the MCP Server and the SuperAssistant Proxy

 # Start the MCP-Grok server manually